The Walkerton Incident

-Walkerton's water distribution system failed on all levels from government, personnel, hardware, finances, and the weather.
+Walkerton's water distribution system failed on all levels from government, personnel, hardware, finances and the weather.

-The public safety of drinking water would be much improved by having well trained, committed, and dedicated leaders and personnel that can efficiently and effectively face the challenges of providing consistent high-quality drinking water.
+The public safety of drinking water would be improved by having well trained, committed and dedicated leaders and personnel that can efficiently and effectively face the challenges of providing consistent high-quality drinking water.
 The more knowledge a water distribution operator has, the more protection the public has.
 In order to make informed decisions, managers and personnel need practical, scientific, and technical understanding of how to responsibly manage and respond to the challenges of providing safe potable drinking water to the public.
 If the operators and managers do not know that the greatest risks to drinking water are pathogenic micro-organisms, then the probable risk of waterborne outbreak increases.
 System operators need to be aware of the risk of sudden changes in water quality due to the extremes conditions put on the environmental from heavy rainfall and flooding.
 Quick responses to monitoring system alarms can provide preventative measures that the water operator can solve in an efficient manner.
 If there is no responsibility and dedication to protocol, then incompetence and neglect will only increase the risk.
-The Public Utility Commission’s operators failed in all preventative measures by not monitoring the chlorine concentrations daily and by forging false data log entries.
+The Public Utility Commission’s operators failed in all preventative measures by not monitoring daily the chlorine concentrations and by forging false data log entries.
 They did this knowing all along that their practices were unacceptable and unethical.